 Jennifer L. Parker represents companies and individuals in a variety of complex commercial litigation matters.
 She dedicates a significant portion of her practice to defending hospitals, physicians, and nurses in medical malpractice lawsuits.
 One example includes winning a defense jury verdict in Philadelphia for a hospital and physician assistant during the week of Christmas.
 Jenny clerked for the Honorable Brian D. Boatright of the Colorado Supreme Court, as well as for the Honorable Lael E. Montgomery (retired) and the Honorable Patrick D. Butler of the 20th Judicial District.
 Jenny earned her law degree from the University of Colorado Law School in 2011.
 Jenny is admitted to practice law in Colorado and New Mexico.

-Eric L. Robertson focuses his legal practice focuses on complex commercial litigation, especially class action defense, at the trial and appellate levels.
+Eric L. Robertson focuses his legal practice on complex commercial litigation, especially class action defense, at the trial and appellate levels.
 Eric serves on the WTO team that represents Whirlpool in all of its consumer class action defense nationwide.
 Before joining WTO, he served as a law clerk to Justice William W. Hood, III and Chief Justice Michael L. Bender of the Colorado Supreme Court and Chief Judge Alan M. Loeb of the Colorado Court of Appeals.
 Eric earned his law degree from the University of Colorado Law School in 2011.
 Eric is admitted to practice law in Colorado.